What are court fines?

-After receiving a court fine, you A document that sets out what a person wants to happen to their money and other property after they die. be served with a ‘court fine collection statement’ by Fines Victoria.
+After receiving a court fine, you will be served with a ‘court fine collection statement’ by Fines Victoria.
 This statement specifies the court order made and the enforcement action that can be taken if you don’t pay.
 There are a number of options for dealing with these fines.
 You should seek legal advice about these options before applying.

 Since the FR Act commenced, Fines Victoria has been responsible for collecting and managing court fines.
 If your matter is heard in the Magistrates’ Court and you are fined, you may be able to apply to Fines Victoria for an order allowing you to pay the fine in instalments or to have extra time to pay the fine.
-Note that if the Magistrates’ Court specifies an A court order that allows a debtor time to pay off a debt that has been proved in court.
-Payments may be made monthly or weekly instead of all at once.
-See also judgment debt. or a time to pay order, Fines Victoria must collect and manage the fine in accordance with any terms specified by the court.
+Note that if the Magistrates’ Court specifies an instalment order or a time to pay order, Fines Victoria must collect and manage the fine in accordance with any terms specified by the court.

 Under section 61 of the Sentencing Act, while an instalment order is in force, you can apply to vary or cancel the payment or instalment plan that a magistrate has ordered.
 Section 61 provides that a magistrate may vary or cancel an instalment order and make any other order under their original powers (which would be the sentencing options under the Sentencing Act) if they are satisfied that: